Black holes and causal nonlinear electrodynamics: Introduction

 \section{Introduction}

 The Einstein-Maxwell field equations have as solutions the three-parameter family of Reissner-Nordstr\" om (RN) charged black holes, with a spacetime metric that is asymptotically-flat and spherically-symmetric.
-The parameters are the black-hole mass $M$ and its electric and magnetic charges $(q_e,q_m)$, although the RN metric depends only on the two parameters $M$ and \be Q= \sqrt{q_e^2 + q_m^2}\, . \ee An important property of the Einstein-Maxwell field equations of relevance to the classical physics of black holes is that they are second-order partial differential equations, and this remains true if Maxwell electrodynamics is replaced by any theory of nonlinear electrodynamics (NLED) defined by a scalar Lagrangian function $L(F)$ of the Faraday field strength 2-form $F=dA$ (for 1-form gauge potential $A$) but not derivatives of $F$.
+The parameters are the black-hole mass $M$ and its electric and magnetic charges $(q_e,q_m)$, although the RN metric depends only on the two parameters $M$ and \be Q= \sqrt{q_e^2 + q_m^2}\, . \ee An important property of the Einstein-Maxwell field equations of relevance to the classical physics of black holes is that they are second-order partial differential equations, and this remains true if Maxwell electrodynamics is replaced by any theory of nonlinear electrodynamics (NLED) defined by a scalar Lagrangian function $L(F)$ of the Faraday field strength 2-form $F=dA$ but not derivatives of $F$.
 It is therefore natural to consider black holes as solutions of the more general Einstein-NLED field equations.

 Here we consider only NLED theories with a weak-field expansion and a conformal weak-field limit.
 Simple examples are Born's original 1933 NLED theory \cite{Born:1933qff} and the subsequent Born-Infeld modification of it \cite{Born:1933pep}.
 In both cases the Lagrangian depends on a constant $T$ with dimensions of energy density (this is the ``Born tension'', which is the square of the ``Born constant'').
-The $T\to\infty$ limit for fixed fields is a weak-field limit to Maxwell, and the weak-field expansion is a formal series expansion of $L(F)$ in powers of $1/T$.
-More generally we can expect the interactions in $L(F)$ to depend on a number of dimensionless parameters and a single parameter $T$ which sets the scale for field-energy densities at which the interactions become important.
+The $T\to\infty$ limit for fixed fields is a weak-field limit to Maxwell, and the weak-field expansion is a series expansion of $L(F)$ in powers of $1/T$.
+More generally we can expect the interactions in $L(F)$ to depend on a number of dimensionless parameters (such as $q_e/q_m$) and a single parameter $T$ that sets the scale for field-energy densities at which the interactions first become significant.